 The teenage Squall Leonhart is the main protagonists in Final Fantasy VIII.
 Wearing his black leather bomber jacket with fur trim, black pants, and black boots, he wields his gunblade revolver.
 In Kingdom Hearts he is referred to as Leon, has grown up a bit and has longer hair.
 The introvert has been described as silent and a bit cold but he is still an effective leader that gets the jobs done.
 It is this trait the draws his friends toward him.
 The Squall Display Figure is releasing on February 22, and it can be preordered right now.

 This talkative, fox-like mirage known as Tama comes from World of Final Fantasy and is a travel companion to Lann and her older twin sister Reynn.
 Wearing two bows and gold crown on her tail she has eight stars each a different color of the rainbow.
 She claims to smell like rainbows and really hates being called stinky.
 She tends to ride on Lana’s head.
 She also appears in the Final Fantasy TCG as well as the Triple Triad game.
-The Tama Figure will be available on June 21, 2017.
+The Tama Figure is available now.

 Chocobos function a lot like horses in the game.
 Many have been domesticated and can pull carriages and carts.
 Similarly, they aren’t known for smelling all that great.
 With their three-toed feet, long necks, and big wings they are capable of understanding human language.
 They can also run at over 20 mph.
 This adorable and freshly hatched baby Chocobo has a long way to grow before it is big enough to ride.
 They’ll also be available on June 30th.